The Hordville Village Board meets on the second Wednesday of each month at the Hordville Community Hall.

 In the event of any emergency dial 911 and ask for assistance.
 The village of Hordville and surrounding fire district is served by the Hordville Volunteer Fire Department.

-The village does not have a transporting ambulance service, but dialing 911 will dispatch the Hamilton County Ambulance Service for transport.
+The village does not have a transporting ambulance service but dialing 911 will dispatch the Hamilton County Ambulance Service for transport to a hospital.

 Lions Club – The Hordville Lions Club was organized in 1980.
 The Club is a service organization for the Hordville community.
 The Hordville Lions club is a part of Lions International which fights preventable blindness.
-Lions Club members have helped with numerous medical benefits, presented scholarships to High Plains Community School graduating seniors and completed numerous comunity service projects.
-The club presently has 22 members.
+Lions Club members have helped with numerous medical benefits, presented scholarships to High Plains Community School graduating Seniors and completed numerous community service projects.
+The club presently has 14 members.
 Anyone over 18 is welcome to join.

 For more information contact:

-4-H – The Busy Beavers 4-H Club has been a part of the Hordville Community for over 50 years.
+4-H – The Busy Beavers 4-H Club has been a part of the Hordville Community since 1954 and is the oldest active 4-H club in Hamilton County.
 4-H offers a wide range of projects and activities for children ages, 5 – 19.
 The goals of 4-H are focused towards helping youth develop competency in their projects, confidence in themselves, connections with their community, and sound character.

 For more information, contact: